Renan2010/Funkin-Linux/README.md

 # Friday Night Funkin' For Linux
 This is a unofficial port for Linux for Friday Night Funkin' is a rhythm game.
-Built using HaxeFlixel for Ludum Dare 47.
-This game was made with love to Newgrounds and its community.
-Extra love to Tom Fulp.

 # Getting Started